 Bennet’s Bluff Lookout

-A drive along the Queenstown – Glenorchy road isn’t complete without a stop at Bennet’s Bluff lookout to admire the expansive views of Lake Wakatipu past Pig and Pigeon Islands towards Glenorchy.
+A drive along the Queenstown – Glenorchy road isn’t complete without a stop at Bennet’s Bluff lookout to admire the expansive views of Lake Whakatipu past Pig and Pigeon Islands towards Glenorchy.
 Bennet's Bluff is a popular spot for photographers from around the world and can get busy on a beautiful day, so be sure to pay close attention to traffic when pulling in and out of this hot spot.

 The iconic Remarkables mountain range offers mind-blowing views from the south looking north, east, and west.